Abiotic Factor: Development

 An 'exor' fires radioactive projectiles at a scientist fighting another monster from a containment breach.
-Moodles on the left side of the screen indicate status effects.
+Moodlets on the left side of the screen indicate status effects.

 Abiotic Factor was developed entirely remotely by a team of around ten.
 Managing time zone differences posed a challenge for the New Zealand-based studio, but this approach also enabled collaboration with creative talent from around the world.

 At the 2024 New Zealand Game Developers Conference (NZGDC), Narrative Designer Henry Feltham recounted the origin story of Abiotic Factor.
 In 2020, when Feltham worked on a game for RocketWerkz, he met Geoff "Zag" Keene—who worked on the social deduction game Unfortunate Spacemen at the time—and Kate Colvin.
 Feltham later joined Keene and Colvin at Deep Field Games in early 2022.

 Deep Field Games decided to develop a "vibey" game with a heavy focus on co-op play, stating that multiplayer titles like Valheim, Sea of Thieves, and Hell Let Loose had kept them "sane" throughout the COVID-19 pandemic.
 Abiotic Factor was one of a handful of game ideas prototyped for this purpose.
 The team sought to infuse the survival game genre with elements from both cozy and horror games that they personally enjoyed playing and combine them with a retro aesthetic.

 Before development began, Abiotic Factor received funding from Alt Ventures' "Kiwi gaming fund".
 In June 2022, the New Zealand government-backed Centre of Digital Excellence (Code) provided Deep Field Games with a grant and covered the team's expenses to attend PAX Australia in October 2022, where an early demo was on show and playable.
 Aware of the game's resemblance to the Half-Life series, the team pitched their game to attendees as follows:

 It's scientists in an underground lab.
 You make crazy shit to escape to the surface.
 But you're scientists.
 You're not Gordon Freeman, Doom Guy, Master Chief. [...]
 You're smart; but you're not strong.